American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## 7 Users Parents Inactive

 There are two separate Named Queries (NQ) for parents, one for mother and one for father.
+These are listed as m_inactive and f_inactive respectively.
+These could potentially be combined in the future.

 ### Fields Provided & Used